PMR2/PMR2userdocs/embeddedworkspaces.rst

 Uses
 ====

 The `Git submodules <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_ documentation provides detailed information on the use of Git submodules, and the documentation of the `git-submodule <http://git-scm.com/docs/git-submodule>`_ command is also a useful resource.
+Here we provide some typical examples demonstrating the use of embedded workspaces with PMR.

 Making use of a fixed version of a CellML model
 -----------------------------------------------